Accessing the Consumer API

 Hello world example

-If you get a web page back it means you have been rejected by IIS, not Tachyon.
-This can mean there's a problem with your IIS settings or the tool you're using.
+If you get a web page back, like in the second error, it means your request has been rejected by IIS, not Tachyon.
+This can mean there's a problem with the credentials supplied in the request (incorrect username or password), your IIS settings or the tool you're using.
 It can also be because your tool does not support Windows Authentication, or because Windows Authentication is disabled.
 Tachyon uses Windows Authentication for API calls so your chosen tool must support it.

 Most API endpoints use application JSON data formatting for expected and returned data.